Gallbladder radionuclide scan

-Gallbladder radionuclide scan is a test that uses radioactive material to check gallbladder function or to look for signs of an infection or bile duct obstruction.
+Gallbladder radionuclide scan is a test that uses radioactive material to check gallbladder function.
+It is also used to look for bile duct blockage or leak.

 Radionuclide - gallbladder; Gallbladder scan; Biliary scan; Cholescintigraphy: HIDA; Hepatobiliary nuclear imaging scan

-How the test is performed
+How the Test is Performed

 The health care provider will inject a radioactive chemical called a gamma emitting tracer into a vein.
-This material will collect primarily in the liver and then flow with bile into the gallbladder and then the duodenum or small intestine.
+This material collects mostly in the liver.
+It will then flow with bile into the gallbladder and then the duodenum or small intestine.

-You lie face up on a table under a scanner called a gamma camera.
+- You lie face up on a table under a scanner called a gamma camera.
 The scanner detects the rays being emitted from the tracer.
 A computer displays images of where the tracer is found in the organs.

-If the provider cannot see the gallbladder after certain amount of time, the gallbladder can't be seen, the doctor may give you a small injection of morphine, which can help to move the radionuclide into the gallbladder.
+If the provider cannot see the gallbladder after certain amount of time, you may be given a small amount of morphine.
+This can help the radionuclide get into the gallbladder.
 The morphine may cause you to feel tired after the exam.

-How to prepare for the test
+How to Prepare for the Test

 You need to eat something within a day of the test.
 However, you must stop eating or drinking 4 hours before the test starts.

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

-This test is very good for detecting acute infection of the gallbladder or blockage of a bile duct.
+This test is very good for detecting a sudden infection of the gallbladder or blockage of a bile duct.
 It is also helpful in determining whether there is rejection of a transplanted liver or a leak after the gallbladder has been surgically removed.

-Because this test is usually not performed unless there is acute pain, suspected gallbladder disease, or gallstones, many patients require urgent attention after the results of the test are known.
-Sometimes this test is combined with other imaging (such as CT or ultrasound).
-After the gallbladder scan the patient may be prepared for surgery, if it is necessary.
+This test is combined with other imaging (such as CT or ultrasound).
+After the gallbladder scan, the person may be prepared for surgery, if needed.

 Afdahl NH.
-Diseases of the gall bladder and bile ducts.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 159.
+Diseases of the gall bladder and bile ducts In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+24th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 158.

 Wang DQH, Afdahl NH.
 Gallstone disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 65.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 65.

-- Last reviewed on 1/31/2011
+- Last reviewed on 1/18/2015